yaronassa/cucumber-js-boilerplate/README.md

 These capabilities are demonstrated in `src/features/demo/3. demo_variables.feature`.

+##### Meta-Test framework
+The project is bundled with a built-in meta-test framework, which allows you to test the infrastructure code and features via reflection.

+These capabilities are demonstrated in `src/features/demo/2. demo_meta.feature` and in `test/testFeatures/testDemo/testDemoFeature.feature`.

+You can read about the Meta-Test framework in detail in the [meta-test readme](metaTest_readme.md).

 ## Slow start - Technical Overview

 A comprehensive technical overview is available in the [technical readme](technical_readme.md).